 Your illustration for ‘The Graduate’ captures an exact likeness of Dustin Hoffman, yet it’s a not photo-real depiction like a Chuck Close painting.
 This is something you do often in your portraits, in trying to pin down exactly what it is I’m seeing I realized it’s this – from the facial expression to the posture, the portrait captures the entire scope of who Benjamin Braddock is during the first act.

 Most commentary on the film focuses on the sexual nature of his relationship with Mrs. Robinson and the overall thrill of that scenario, but your piece shows who young Braddock is, over-educated and incredibly young and awkward.
-It sets him as prey for Mrs. Robinson rather that just a horny 20 something.
+It sets him as prey for Mrs. Robinson rather than just a horny 20 something.
 How many drafts did you go to find exactly what you wanted to say about the film?
 How involved were Mondo in your process?

 Many drafts, actually.
 I normally work on concepts while simultaneously assembling reference material.
 It’s no good to come up with an idea that I don’t have the materials to convincingly produce, so that process goes a bit hand in hand.

 I did know early on that I wanted him a bit wide-eyed and vulnerable.
 I remember that moment in my life, when I was sort of lost trying to understand what the hell it meant to shift from youth into adulthood.
-Everyone expecting you to have a plan worked out, and a goal in mind.
+Everyone expects you to have a plan worked out, and a goal in mind.
 I spent most of my twenties just trying to avoid the question, lol.
 I was Braddock diving into the pool trying to stay underwater.

 That understanding made it easier for me to choose an approach for him.
 I worked on several alternative ideas, but only ever showed Mondo the rough for this particular idea, and they were for it early on, so the further concepts were never sent.
 I try to only show my best first, the one I’m most excited to spend weeks painting.
 If that doesn’t do it, I usually start all over as opposed to showing concepts I had previously discarded.